xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 How do I reconcile my cautious perspective with the impressive results from Gemini 2.5 Pro Preview?
 While the model performed exceptionally well on my test case, I question whether such performance would generalize across diverse scenarios.
 A comprehensive benchmark like the one mentioned earlier could help answer this question.

 To be clear: LLMs can absolutely enhance threat modeling workflows today.
 We don't need to wait for bigger, better models.
 We just need to understand their current limitations and design workflows accordingly.

-Looking forward, I wonder which approach will bring us closer to truly effective threat modeling automation:

-- **Larger, more capable models?** Since ChatGPT's emergence, I've anticipated models that could consume an organization's entire context (repositories, JIRA tickets, Confluence documentation) and deliver reliable, consistent answers.
-Are we there yet?
-My experience suggests not.
-Even recent tests of Microsoft Copilot with SharePoint for HR inquiries in my organization yielded frequent inaccuracies.
-- **Smaller, faster, specialized models?** These could support the decomposed prompt approach and potentially serve as a foundation for AI-enhanced tools like Jira, Confluence, and GitHub.
-Such models could continuously evaluate targeted contexts and generate intermediate data that reflects company-specific factors when creating threat models.
-- **Multi-agent systems with specialized tools?** While agents might improve LLM reliability similar to Chain of Thought (CoT) or reasoning capabilities, they may not be the ultimate solution.
-An agent creating a threat model could search various systems for additional information, but this might result in context overload for the LLM's limited reasoning capacity.

-I'm interested in your thoughts on these approaches.
-You can most easily reach me on [LinkedIn](https://www.linkedin.com/in/marcin-niemiec-304349104/).

 ---